 I'm also increasingly fascinated by where technology is taking the creative world.
 AI tools for image and video generation are changing what's possible, and I believe the best use of those tools is in the hands of people who still care about the craft behind them — not replacing the human element, but expanding it.

-These aren't mission-statement buzzwords.
-They're the things I actually think about when I'm on a shoot, building a site, or editing footage at midnight before a deadline.
+These aren’t mission-statement buzzwords.
+They’re the things I actually think about when I’m on a shoot, building a site, or editing footage late at night before a deadline — whether I’m working solo or alongside a small, trusted team.

-Beautiful work that doesn't accomplish anything isn't actually good work.
-Every creative decision should serve the goal — whether that's a booking, a donation, or just making someone feel something.
+Beautiful work that doesn’t accomplish anything isn’t actually good work.
+Every decision should serve the goal — whether that’s a booking, a donation, or simply making someone feel something.

-I'm not a vendor you hand a brief to and wait.
-I'm a creative partner who's invested in the outcome.
-Your success is the measure of whether the work was good.
+I’m not a vendor you hand a brief to and wait.
+I’m a creative partner invested in the outcome — leading the process and making sure every piece works together the way it should.

-With a background in Graphic Design, I can't turn off the attention to detail.
-The framing, the color grade, the font choice, the spacing — all of it matters and all of it gets thought about.
+With a background in Graphic Design, attention to detail is second nature.
+The framing, the color grade, the typography, the spacing — it all matters, and it all gets considered.

 I live and work in East Alabama.
 The businesses and organizations I serve are my neighbors.
-That's not a sales pitch — it's just true, and I think it makes the work better.
+That’s not a sales pitch — it’s just true, and it shapes the way I approach the work.

-The creative and tech landscape is changing fast — especially with AI.
-I stay curious, experiment constantly, and bring new tools and techniques to every project without abandoning the craft.
+The creative and tech landscape is evolving fast — especially with AI.
+I stay curious, experiment constantly, and bring new tools and techniques into the process without losing sight of the craft.

 Mentoring teenagers is one of the most important things I do.
 Helping young people discover who they are — especially in their faith — is the kind of work that grounds everything else.
 It's slow, invisible, and irreplaceable.